google/applied-machine-learning-intensive/v2/03_regression/07_neural_networks/slides.md

 1. Train/Learn
     * Change W and B in direction to minimize cost
     * Gradient descent -> derivative -> chain rule -> backpropagation
-1. Iterate (until some stopping condidtion)
+1. Iterate (until some stopping condition)

 <!--
 Let's put everything together and summarize how a neural network will learn in general.
 It shouldn't not surprise you that it's the same machine learning process that we've been working with for all our models.
-Now we've just filled it some high-level details of each step for neural networks.
+Now we've just filled it with some high-level details of each step for neural networks.
 -->

 ---